A thrill and a delight to have you here, Rush Limbaugh and the Excellence in Broadcasting Network.

 Therefore, to be seen positively by the American people, they must appear to be at least partially supportive of Obama because he's so loved and adored by the American people.

-So Obama proposes health care, and the Republicans say, uh, we've got a better plan.
+So Obama proposes health care, and the Republicans say, oh, we've got a better plan.

-And then they start trying to quote fix it.
+And then they start trying, quote, fix it.

-That's why the Tea Party came into existence, frankly, because the Republican Party stopped opposing the Democrat Party.
+That's why the Tea Party came into existence, frankly, because the Republican Party stopped opposing the Democrat Party, the Tea Party.

 They're trying to stop it.